 - Having a decorative stainless steel item engraved in very large letters “MADE IN CHINA”

 - Ordering spare replacement screw kits for one of our items which included 64 different screws per item.
 Each different screw was mixed together in large box rather than separated out

-I’m sure every importer could include their own list of head scratchers.
+I'm sure every importer has their own list of head scratchers.